What is Go Fresh & Local, Supplier Accelerator Summit?

 - Yes!
 We encourage all suppliers to continue to innovate and engage with us.

 Local & Regional at The Kroger Co. – what does it mean?:

-Mission Statement: Be known as a retailer who is connected to our customers through our commitment to offer an assortment of products from local suppliers and growers.
+Mission Statement: Be known as a retailer who is connected to our customers through our commitment to offering an assortment of products from local suppliers and growers.

 Definition of Local Items

 Our local definition should be remembered in a similar fashion as how our customers define local, which is local to their own community.
-However, it’s still important to us that we recognize the great regional brands that exist as well as any local/regional items we have cultivated and grown over the years.
+However, it’s still important to us that we recognize the great regional brands that exist and any local/regional items we have cultivated and grown over the years.

 We’ve broken “local” items into two categories – Local vs. Regional:

 Local: Small producers located in-state or the immediate market (truly local/community items), merchandised* in less than 100 stores (approx.)